-I'm Peter Ballett and I have recently completed a PhD in Particle Physics at Durham University.
-My supervisor during this project was Prof. S. Pascoli.
+I'm Peter Ballett and I work as a postdoctoral researcher in Particle Physics at Durham University.
+I completed my PhD at Durham in 2013; my supervisor during this project was Prof. S. Pascoli.

 My research interests broadly lie in particle physics phenomenology and neutrino physics, with connections to flavour physics and model building.
 My work to date has been primarily focused on neutrino oscillation and the phenomenology of the next generation of long-baseline oscillation experiments.
 Along with the traditional questions around leptonic CP violation and the neutrino mass hierarchy, I have focused particularly on the possibility of constraining models which exhibit discrete non-Abelian family symmetries at such facilities.
 In addition to these topics, I am also interested in the origin of neutrino mass, lepton flavour violation and other BSM topics.

 I am currently researching the potential of the next-generation of oscillation experiments for the study of models with discrete leptonic family symmetries.
 Models of this type have been very successful at producing phenomenologically viable mixing patterns but, as our knowledge of the PMNS matrix increases, will soon be subject to considerable experimental constraints.
 Understanding the ability of different proposed facilities to constrain models of this type will help us to establish design targets with concrete theoretical goals in mind.